deliacirstea/HTMLFormCode/README.md

 # HTMLFormCode
-How to build forms on HTML
+How to build forms in HTML